samlynndavis/Bodiless-JS-Chris/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts.md

 Now we'll use these tokens to define the components which will be available for placement in our
 gallery:

-01. Add `replaceWith` to your imports from `@bodiless/fclasses`:
+01. Add `flowHoc` and `replaceWith` to your imports from `@bodiless/fclasses`:
     ```tsx
     import {
-      H2, Section, Div, addClasses, stylable, flowHoc, replaceWith,
+      H2, Section, Div, addClasses, as, stylable, flowHoc, replaceWith,
     } from '@bodiless/fclasses';
     ```
 01. After your styled variations (`withBlueBorder`, etc.), add your component definitions: